meetsoni15/stripe-with-apple-pay-web/README.md

-# stripe-with-apple-pay-web
+# Stripe with Apple Pay Demo for Web

-Apple Pay on the Web Stripe Demo
+Collect payment and address information from your customers using Apple Pay and the Payment Request API (Chrome) by using the Payment Request Button Element.